AlexX15-T/energy-management/README.md

 About

 This project integrates chat and authorization microservices for an Energy Management System, focusing on secure, real-time communication and efficient notification handling.
 Built with Java Spring Boot and secured with JWTs, it features a React frontend, Docker for deployment, MySQL for data persistence, RabbitMQ for notifications, and WebSockets for real-time communication.

+Pre-requirements

+    Ensure you have Java, Node.js, and MySQL installed on your local machine.
+    Java JDK 11 or later: For running Spring Boot applications.
+    Node.js and npm: For managing the React frontend.
+    Docker and Docker Compose: For containerization and orchestration, also RabbitMQ will run only on Docker.
+    MySQL: For database services.

 Functionality
 Locally Running the Application

-    Prerequisites: Ensure you have Java, Node.js, and MySQL installed on your local machine.
     Backend Setup: Navigate to the backend folder, and run mvn spring-boot:run to start the Spring Boot application.
+    Do not forget to take care when choosing ports for each microservice in the backend.

     Frontend Setup: In the frontend directory, execute npm install followed by npm start to launch the React application.

-    Database Configuration: Create a MySQL database named ems_db and run the provided SQL scripts to set up your tables.
+    Database Configuration: Create a MySQL database for each microservice that are using: sd_user, sd_device, sd_consumer and sd_message.

+    RabbitMQ Configuration: Docker installed is a requirement on this step.
+After this you can simply run: docker pull rabbitmq:3.10.5-management
+        docker run --rm -it -p 15672:15672 -p 5672:5672 rabbitmq:3.10.5-management

 Running with Docker

     Prerequisites: Docker and Docker Compose should be installed on your system.

+    Docker Build: You can build the image for each microservice and run from Docker app or you can continue to run with the following step.
+    command: docker build --no-cache -t device-microservice . where device-microservice is the name of the current microservice.

-    Docker Compose: Use the provided docker-compose.yml file to run the entire application stack with a single command: docker-compose up.
+    Docker Compose: Use the provided docker-compose.yml file from each microservice using commands like this:
+    command: docker-compose up -d --build

+    Docker Run:
+    Backend Microservices:  docker-compose up -d --build
+    Frontend: docker run -p 8080:3000 energy-management

     Accessing the Application: Once the containers are up, access the application via http://localhost:3000 for the frontend and http://localhost:8080 for the backend services.

 Demo